KLD997/FreeTune/README.md

 # LinOLS
-LinOLS is a free, open-source chiptuning software, similar to WinOLS, designed for experienced users.
+LinOLS is a free, open-source chiptuning software, similar to WinOLS.

 # LinOLS - Chiptuning Software

-LinOLS is a free, open-source chiptuning software designed for experienced users.
+LinOLS is a free, open-source chiptuning software.
 It allows for advanced ECU mapping and remapping for tuning and optimization, similar to WinOLS.
 LinOLS is built with Python and provides a graphical user interface for easier interaction and visualization of data.

 ## Features

-- Advanced ECU mapping and remapping.
+- Advanced ECU mapping and remapping
-- User-friendly interface for experienced tuners.
 - Plotting and data visualization with `matplotlib`.
 - Customizable to suit various ECU tuning needs.